ironhack-labs/lab-intro-node/README.md

     2) should add a single value to SortedList
     3) should add a third value to SortedList
   #get(i)
-    ✓ should return an OutOfBounds exception if there is no element in that position
+    4) should return an OutOfBounds exception if there is no element in that position
-    4) should return the element in that position
+    5) should return the element in that position
   #add(x) and get(i)
-    5) should add a second value to SortedList, sorted
+    6) should add a second value to SortedList, sorted
-    6) should add a third value to SortedList, sorted
+    7) should add a third value to SortedList, sorted
   #max()
-    7) should return an EmptySortedList exception if there is no element in the list
+    8) should return an EmptySortedList exception if there is no element in the list
-    8) should return the max element in the list
+    9) should return the max element in the list
   #min()
-    9) should return an EmptySortedList exception if there is no element in the list
+    10) should return an EmptySortedList exception if there is no element in the list
-    10) should return the min element in the list
+    11) should return the min element in the list
   #sum()
-    11) should return 0 for an empty sorted list
+    12) should return 0 for an empty sorted list
-    12) should add(sum) all elements of the array if there are elements in the list
+    13) should add(sum) all elements of the array if there are elements in the list
   #average()
-    13) should return an EmptySortedList exception if there are no elements
+    14) should return an EmptySortedList exception if there are no elements
-    14) should return the average of elements in the array
+    15) should return the average of elements in the array

-  1 passing (13ms)
+  0 passing (13ms)
-  14 failing
+  15 failing
 ```

-Don't worry if only 1 test is passing... your goal is to make them ALL PASS!! :smile:
+Don't worry if only no tests are passing... your goal is to make them **all pass**! :smile:

 ## SortedList Class